Why Making Mistakes Is Awesome and should Be Celebrated!!

 Feeling the fear and risking stuffing it up is a gigantic investment in your value proposition and future success.

-Next month we will be holding our YTM Progressive Dinner event.
-The insight "Problems vs. Opportunities".
-In preparation for this event, we asked people recently what was their “best mistake and what did they learn”.
+At our end of year dinner in 2017, the insight was "Problems vs. Opportunities".
+In preparation for this event, we asked people what was their “best mistake and what did they learn”.
 People responded with: trusting others blindly, not having a plan, assuming they knew, not standing in the others shoes, not having clear terms and conditions, discounting to win business, overpromising to clients, not having processes and systems, trying to be all things to all people, not trusting my gut, delegating without due diligence and controls……

 None of these respondents talked about procrastinating.
 They talked about the mistakes they made by having a go, then learning and adjusting from the learning.
 The most telling story was “the worst-best mistake I ever made was for my now best customer.
 I owned up immediately and worked with the customer to identify and resolve the problem and make it right.
 The customer then said be judged on how your respond to a mistake not on what happened”.

 I guarantee when you look back one day you will trace your success to the mistakes you made along the way, and, now trust what you learned and how you responded.

 Learning from your mistakes is a part of how you determine your worth and price your value to others.
 Your ability to turn a problem into an opportunity is a skill you should discuss, reflect on and implement in your business.

 Trust in yourself and in those around you who have real potential and delegate“genuine permission to make a mistake”.
 Go on I dare you, delegate some responsibility and accountability and ask yourself and them to figure out how to prioritise and get things done, by taking a risk knowing you have your and their back if it does not work.

 Make sure you acknowledge and celebrate the learning’s with them because you and they took a risk to act on an idea.